 It is comic fluff to grandstand about ‘God’ before first locating ‘Man’.
 The grander your tag the greater your pretense.
 You always and only seek to first verify the presence or absence of ‘Man’.
 And then go on to the Big One.

-You always and only orient to ‘True Nothing’, to mortification, never the other way around [such as an imagined ‘God’ or ‘Ultimate Reality’].
-That road is long clogged with the bent bodies of proud pilgrims.
+You always and only orient to Shūnyam [‘True Nothing’], to mortification, never the other way around [a Man-Made ‘God’ or ‘Ultimate Reality’ and such].
+That road is long clogged with the broken bodies of proud pilgrims.
+Hence shunyam.org.

 The ‘Inward Turn’ of the Chandogya Upanishad around 1,000 BCE arose partly in response to this recognition.
 ‘Godless cult!’ was the first egg thrown at the emerging new Buddha-Dharma.
 This was rich.